mandiwise/space-camp-federation-demo/README.md

 This GitHub repo is a fork of Mandi Wise's Space Camp Federation Demo.

+Just like the original codebase there are four services:
+* REST service that provides JSON data
+* Astronauts GraphQL subgraph service
+* Missions GraphQL subgraph service
+* Space-camp Federated GraphQL supergraph service

 This fork is different in these ways:
 * Uses Apollo's Studio services for Supergraph Schema Composition, Uplink, etc.
 * Example scripts for schema publish and checks via Apollo Studio & Rover CLI
+* Each of the four services is now packaged via Docker
-* Includes Helm Chart for deploying to Kubernetes
+* Includes Helm Chart for deploying the four services to Kubernetes
-* Includes script to build and push Docker images to DockerHub

 ## Prerequisites for running on Kubernetes